 - 1/3 cup vegan parmesan cheese

-- Preheat oven to 375 degrees and prepare flax egg in a small dish by mixing flaxseed meal and water and let it rest for a few minutes.
+- Preheat oven to 375 degrees F (190 C) and prepare flax egg in a small dish by mixing flaxseed meal and water and let it rest for a few minutes.

-- In a large, deep skillet, sautee onion and garlic in 1/2 Tbsp olive oil (as original recipe is written // adjust if altering batch size) over medium heat until soft and translucent - about 3 minutes.
+- In a large, deep skillet, sauté onion and garlic in 1/2 Tbsp olive oil (as original recipe is written // adjust if altering batch size) over medium heat until soft and translucent – about 3 minutes.
 Set aside.

 - Add tempeh to food processor and pulse to break down.
-Then add sautéd garlic and onion remaining ingredients (except olive oil) and mix, scraping down sides as needed.
+Then add sautéed garlic, onion, and remaining ingredients (except olive oil) and mix, scraping down sides as needed.
 You want it to form into a moldable “dough.”

 - Taste and adjust seasonings as needed.
 The tempeh will come across as a little bitter, but once coated, baked and served with marinara it’s not nearly as apparent.